 - Fewest operations.
 Requests are forwarded to the backend server with the fewest operations currently in progress. - Single server.
-Requests are always sent to the same server and will not attempt to fail over to another server if the target server is unavailable. - Round robin.
-Requests are sent to a given pool of servers. - Weighted.
-Administrators explicitly assign numeric weights to individual servers or sets of servers to control how likely they are to be selected for processing requests relative to other servers.

-- Health-based weighting.
+Requests are always sent to the same server and will not attempt to fail over to another server if the target server is unavailable. - Weighted.
+Administrators explicitly assign numeric weights to individual servers or sets of servers to control how likely they are to be selected for processing requests relative to other servers. - Health-based weighting.
 Uses the health check score to assign weights to each of the servers, so that a server with a higher score gets a higher percentage of the traffic than a server with a lower score.
-The proportion of traffic received is the difference between their health check scores. - Failover.
+The proportion of traffic received is the difference between their health check scores.

+• Failover.
 Requests are always sent to a given server first.
 If that server fails, then the request is sent to another specified server, and so on through an ordered failover server list.